0x60df/loophole/README.md

 ### Automation and timer

 Loophole offers some customization functions for automation and timer.
-Functions for automation setup some sequential call of loophole function like `loophole-stop-editing` after some events.
+Functions for automation setup some sequential call of Loophole function like `loophole-stop-editing` after some events.
-Functions for timer setup some facilities to manage `timer`s of Emacs to disable loophole-map or stop editing keymap.
+Functions for timer setup some facilities to manage `timer`s of Emacs to disable Loophole-map or stop editing keymap.

 These functions are prefixed by `loophole-turn-` on or off.
 Adding them in your init file setup automation and timers.